wongquinn/wongquinn.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-I was born and raised in Pingchang, Sichuan.
-I attended high school at Pingchang Middle School.
-Then, I graduated from School of Materials Science and Engineering, Shandong University with a bachelor’s degree.
-After I found that I was passionate about Aerospace Engineering, I went on to attend Nanjing University of Aeronautics and Astronautics, where I studied flight dynamics and control of rotorcrafts.
-Currently, I am pursuing the Ph.D. at Zhejiang University, advised by Prof. Chen Zheng and Li Jun, and my research interest covers optimal guidance, data-driven control, and path planning for autonomous vehicles.
+I was born and raised in Pingchang, Sichuan, and completed my high school education at Pingchang Middle School.
+Following that, I obtained a bachelor's degree from the School of Materials Science and Engineering at Shandong University.
+During my time there, I discovered my passion for aerospace engineering, which led me to pursue further studies at Nanjing University of Aeronautics and Astronautics, where I focused on studying flight dynamics and control of the rotorcraft.
+Currently, I am pursuing a Ph.D. at Zhejiang University under the guidance of Prof. Chen Zheng and Li Jun.
+My research interests encompass a wide range of areas including optimal guidance, data-driven control, and path planning for autonomous vehicles.

 # 🔥 News
 - *2023.10*: &nbsp;🎉🎉 TBD.